microsoftgraph/microsoft-graph-docs-contrib/concepts/outlook-change-notification-in-outlook-overview.md

 Notifications with resource data for Outlook resources is currently available only in Microsoft Graph Beta endpoint.
 To have resource data included in the change notification, the following properties **must** be specified in addition to those usually specified when [creating a subscription](webhooks.md#creating-a-subscription):

 - **includeResourceData** which should be set to `true` to explicitly request resource data.
-- **resource** which specifies the subscription resource url **must** use the `$select` query parameter to explicitly specify the resource properties to be included in the notification payload.
+- **resource** which specifies the subscription resource url **must** use the `$select` query parameter to explicitly specify the resource properties to be included in the notification payload for Outlook resources.
 > **Note:** $top, $skip, $orderby, $select=Body,UniqueBody and $expand other than SingleValueExtendedProperties,MultiValueExtendedProperties are not supported in subscription resource Url.
 - **encryptionCertificate** which contains only the public key that Microsoft Graph uses to encrypt resource data.
 Keep the corresponding private key to [decrypt the content](webhooks-with-resource-data.md#decrypting-resource-data-from-change-notifications).
 - **encryptionCertificateId** which is your own identifier for the certificate.
 Use this ID to match in each change notification, which certificate to use for decryption.